 What is a Family Carer Emergency Plan?

-A Family Carer Emergency Plan is a plan that sets out what will happen to the person you care for in the case of an emergency.
+A Family Carer Emergency Plan is a plan that sets out what needs to happen to the person you care for in the case of an emergency.

 By completing a plan, you can identify someone that you would like to be contacted if an emergency occurs and you are unable to provide care.